Skip to content

 To provide great features like observability and more, FastStream needs to include extra data in your message.
 Redis, in turn, provides the ability to send any type of data within a message.
 Therefore, FastStream uses its own binary format for messages, which supports any type of data you want to use and can include any additional information.

-• In versions 0.5.x - JSON will continue to be the default message format
+• In versions 0.5.x - JSON was the default message format

-• In versions 0.6.x - the new binary format will become the default, with JSON being deprecated
+• In versions 0.6.x - the binary format became the default, with JSON deprecated

 Message structure#